B-UMMI/chewBBACA/README.md

 **Parameters:**

-`-i`, `--input-files` Path to the schema's directory or to a file with a list of
+`-i, --input-files`: (Required) Path to the schema's directory or to a file with a list of
      		     paths to loci FASTA files, one per line.

-`-o`, `--output-directory` Output directory where the process will store
+`-o, --output-directory`: (Required) Output directory where the process will store
      			  intermediate files and save the final TSV file with the annotations.

-`-t`, `--protein-table` (Optional) Path to the "cds_info.tsv" file created by the
+`-t, --protein-table`: (Optional) Path to the "cds_coordinates.tsv" file created by the
      		       CreateSchema process (default: None).

-`--bsr` (Optional) BLAST Score Ratio value.
+`--bsr`: (Optional) BLAST Score Ratio value.
 This value is only used when a
          taxon/taxa is provided and local sequences are aligned against reference proteomes (default: 0.6).

-`--cpu`, `--cpu-cores` (Optional) Number of CPU cores used to run the process (default: 1).
+`--cpu, --cpu-cores`: (Optional) Number of CPU cores used to run the process (default: 1).

-`--taxa` (Optional) List of scientific names for a set of taxa.
+`--taxa`: (Optional) List of scientific names for a set of taxa.
 The process
           will search for and download reference proteomes with terms that match any of the provided taxa (default: None).

-`--pm` (Optional) Maximum number of proteome matches to report (default: 1).
+`--pm`: (Optional) Maximum number of proteome matches to report (default: 1).

+`--no-sparql`: (Optional) If provided, the process will not search for annotations
+	       through UniProt's SPARQL endpoint.

+`--b, --blast-path`: (Optional) Path to the BLAST executables.
+Use this option if chewBBACA cannot find
+     		     the BLASTp and makeblastdb executables or if you want to use anoter BLAST installation that is not the one added to the PATH (default: assumes BLAST executables were added to PATH).

 **Outputs:**

 The `/path/to/OutputFolderName` directory contains a TSV file, `schema_annotations.tsv`, with the information found for each locus.
-The process will always search for annotations through UniProt's SPARQL endpoint, reporting the product name and UniProt URL for local loci with an exact match in UniProt's database.
-If the `cds_info.tsv` file is passed to the `-t` parameter, the output file will also include the information in that file.
+By default, the process searches for annotations through UniProt's SPARQL endpoint, reporting the product name and UniProt URL for local loci with an exact match in UniProt's database.
+If the `cds_coordinates.tsv` file is passed to the `-t` parameter, the output file will also include the information in that file.
 The `--taxa` parameter receives a set of taxa names and searches for reference proteomes that match the provided terms.
 The reference proteomes are downloaded and the process aligns schema representative sequences against the reference proteomes to include additional information in the `schema_annotations.tsv` file based on matches against the sequences in the reference proteomes.

 --------------